maximilianaberthold/maximilianaberthold.github.io/_pages/about.md

 I am a researcher at Claudia Maienborn's department for Semantics, Pragmatics, Language and Cognition at the University of Tübingen, Germany.

 My primary research focus are questions relating to how temporal information is encoded in natural language, not only in the verbal but also the nominal domain.
 In my dissertation, I developed a formal logic that models temporality across both categories in a unified way.
-You can find the link to my thesis on the [publications page](https://maximilianaberthold.github.io/publications/).
+You can find the link to my thesis on the [publications page](https://maximilianaberthold.github.io/publications/) once it has been published by the university library.

 More recently, I have been interested in [tbd].